How to Start a Green Team?

 Efforts of the Green Team will provide positive publicity for the school

-Make them aware of sustainable things that the school may already be doing eg solar panels, no air-condition, students catching public transport
+Make them aware of sustainable things that the school may already be doing eg solar panels, no air-conditioning, students catching public transport

 Economical benefits/cost reductions with improvements in waste management